atsaloli/cicd/01_22-registering-our-first-runner.md

 ## Setting up your CI/CD infrastructure
 ### Registering runners
-You can select the runner id to see runner detail.
+Select the runner id to see runner detail.

 ---
 ## Setting up your CI/CD infrastructure
 ### Registering runners
-You can select the "edit" icon (next to the id) to change the runner's configuration.
-(Don't change it yet.)
+Go back and select the "edit" icon, next to the id, to see how you can change the runner's configuration.

 ---